Entire functions with Cantor bouquet Julia sets: Preliminaries

-\begin{obs} If $F$ is a logarithmic transform of a disjoint-type function $f\in \B$, then $F$ is of disjoint type and $\exp(J(F))=J(f)$.
-This follows from the characterization of any disjoint type $f\in \B$ as that for which there exists a bounded Jordan domain $D \supset S(f)$ such that $f(\overline{D}) \subset D$; see \cite[Proposition 3.2]{lasse_arclike}. \end{obs} The following result, due to Bishop, \cite{bishopClassB}, shows that the converse also holds. \begin{thm}[Realisation of disjoint-type models] Let $G\in \BlogP$ be of disjoint type and let $g$ be defined by $g(\exp(z)) = \exp(G(z))$.
+The following result shows that, in a certain sense, the converse also holds: For every disjoint-type $G\in\BlogP$, there is a disjoint-type entire function $f\in\B$ with a logarithmic transform that has the same dynamics as $G$. \begin{thm}[Realisation of disjoint-type models] Let $G\in \BlogP$ be of disjoint type and let $g$ be defined by $g(\exp(z)) = \exp(G(z))$.
 Then there is a disjoint-type function $f\in \B$ such that $f\vert_{J(f)}$ is topologically (and, in fact, quasiconformally) conjugate to $g \vert_{\exp(J(G))}$. \end{thm} \begin{proof} The statement is \cite[Theorem 1.2]{bishopClassB}, which follows from Theorem 1.1 in the same paper together with \cite[Theorem~3.1]{lasseRigidity}. \end{proof}

-Theorem \ref{thm_Bishop} will allow us to obtain the example of a disjoint-type map as described in Theorem \ref{thm_intro_crinNoCantorB} by constructing a disjoint-type function in $\BlogP$ with analogous properties.
+In view of Theorem \ref{thm_Bishop}, to construct disjoint-type entire functions, as e.g.\ in Theorem~\ref{thm_intro_crinNoCantorB}, we need only construct a disjoint-type function in $\BlogP$ with analogous properties.

 Given $F\in \Blog$, we can assign symbolic dynamics to points whose orbit stays in $H$ using the partition that logarithmic tracts provide: \begin{defn}[External addresses] Let $F\in \Blog$.
 An \emph{(infinite) external address} is a sequence $\s = T_0T_1T_2\ldots$ of logarithmic tracts of $F$.
 If $\s$ is such an external address, then we denote